Payal-dh/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-SQLAlchemy - Surfs Up!
+## SQLAlchemy - Surfs Up!
 Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
 Using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-surfs-up.png

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines the tasks that must be completed to accomplish this task.

-Step 1 - Climate Analysis and Exploration
+## Step 1 - Climate Analysis and Exploration
-Use the provided starter notebook and hawaii.sqlite files to complete your climate analysis and data exploration.
+- Use the provided starter notebook and hawaii.sqlite files to complete your climate analysis and data exploration.

-Use SQLAlchemy create_engine to connect to your SQLite database.
+- Use SQLAlchemy create_engine to connect to your SQLite database.

-Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
+- Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.

-Link Python to the database by creating a SQLAlchemy session.
+- Link Python to the database by creating a SQLAlchemy session.

-Important: Don't forget to close out your session at the end of your notebook.
+- Important: Don't forget to close out your session at the end of your notebook.

-Precipitation Analysis
+## Precipitation Analysis
-Find the most recent data in the dataset.
+- Find the most recent data in the dataset.

-Design a query to retrieve the last 12 months of precipitation data.
+- Design a query to retrieve the last 12 months of precipitation data.

-Select only the date and prcp values.
+- Select only the date and prcp values.

-Load the query results into a Pandas DataFrame and set the index to the date column.
+- Load the query results into a Pandas DataFrame and set the index to the date column.

-Sort the DataFrame values by date.
+- Sort the DataFrame values by date.

-Plot the results using the DataFrame plot method.
+- Plot the results using the DataFrame plot method.

-precipitation

-Use Pandas to print the summary statistics for the precipitation data.
+- Use Pandas to print the summary statistics for the precipitation data.

-Station Analysis
+## Station Analysis
-Design a query to calculate the total number of stations.
+- Design a query to calculate the total number of stations.

-Design a query to find the most active stations (stations with the most rows).
+- Design a query to find the most active stations (stations with the most rows).

-List the stations and observation counts in descending order.
+  - List the stations and observation counts in descending order.

-Which station has the highest number of observations?
+  - Which station has the highest number of observations?

-Using the most active station id, calculate the lowest, highest, and average temperatures.
+  - Using the most active station id, calculate the lowest, highest, and average temperatures.

-Hint: You may need to use functions such as func.min, func.max, func.avg, and func.count in your queries.
+      - Hint: You may need to use functions such as func.min, func.max, func.avg, and func.count in your queries.

-Design a query to retrieve the last 12 months of temperature observation data (TOBS).
+  - Design a query to retrieve the last 12 months of temperature observation data (TOBS).

-Filter by the station with the highest number of observations.
+  - Filter by the station with the highest number of observations.

-Query the previous 12 months of temperature observation data for this station.
+  - Query the previous 12 months of temperature observation data for this station.

-Plot the results as a histogram with bins=12.
+  - Plot the results as a histogram with bins=12.

-station-histogram

-Step 2 - Climate App
+## Step 2 - Climate App

 Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.

-Use Flask to create your routes.
+- Use Flask to create your routes.

-Routes
+## Routes
-/
+- /

-Home page.
+  - Home page.

-List all available routes.
+  - List all available routes.

-/api/v1.0/precipitation
+- /api/v1.0/precipitation

-Convert the query results to a dictionary using date as the key and prcp as the value.
+  - Convert the query results to a dictionary using date as the key and prcp as the value.

-Return the JSON representation of your dictionary.
+  - Return the JSON representation of your dictionary.

-/api/v1.0/stations
+- /api/v1.0/stations

-Return a JSON list of stations from the dataset.
+  - Return a JSON list of stations from the dataset.

-/api/v1.0/tobs
+- /api/v1.0/tobs

-Query the dates and temperature observations of the most active station for the last year of data.
+  - Query the dates and temperature observations of the most active station for the last year of data.

-Return a JSON list of temperature observations (TOBS) for the previous year.
+  - Return a JSON list of temperature observations (TOBS) for the previous year.

-/api/v1.0/<start> and /api/v1.0/<start>/<end>
+- /api/v1.0/<start> and /api/v1.0/<start>/<end>

-Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+  - Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

-When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
+  - When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.

-When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
+  - When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.